frdedynamics/robotics-lab-documentation/source/texts/course-specific/multi_robot_challenge.rst

 Namespaces
 ==============================================
 In ROS, Namespaces are used to allow multiple topics with the same name to exists.
 It works similar to a folder structure in any operating system, where inside one folder no duplicate names are allowed but in a different folder a file can have the exact same name.
-We therefore use Namespaces to have multiple topics with the same name e. g. when launching multiple Turtlebots we need two different "cmd_vel" topics to control each of the robots.
+We therefore use Namespaces to have multiple topics with the same name e. g. when launching multiple Turtlebots we need two different "cmd_vel" topics to control each of the robots. **The solution to the two exercises can be downloaded** `here <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EhJvL7RKOetMhX3HW0-F2ckBcQMd6JYemugDKoNQe4M3rA?e=YF4bMm>`_.

 Inside a launch file you can use the following code to launch a node inside a namepsace. **Don't forget to replace the in uppercase written names**.